You’ve probably never noticed it before, but your bottled water has an expiration date. But what does that mean, exactly? Does water go bad over time?

 The plastic in bottles is also permeable, so water shouldn’t be stored near pesticides and gasoline.

 Otherwise, you don’t have to stress about the expiration date on your bottle.
-It’s a holdover from an old law that has since been repealed due to lack of scientific evidence.
+It’s a holdover from an old law that has since been repealed due to a lack of scientific evidence.